Twice the Signal. Half the Noise. Every PR.

 A seal of approval on every pull request.

-Five specialists review every PR — Metis, Argus, Iris, Eunomia, and the synthesizer Harmonia.
+Four specialists review every PR — logic, security, performance, and tests — unified by a synthesizer.
 Believability isn’t a prompt; it’s a five-stage architecture that grounds, verifies, and anchors every finding before it posts.
 The mark only lands when the code earns it.

 Hosted GitHub App · reviews fire on every PR